ponylang/ponyc/README.md

 ## Building on Linux [![Linux and OS X](https://travis-ci.org/ponylang/ponyc.svg?branch=master)](https://travis-ci.org/ponylang/ponyc)

-First, install LLVM 3.7.1 using your package manager.
+First, install LLVM 3.6.2, 3.7.1 or 3.8 using your package manager.
 You may need to install zlib, ncurses, pcre2, and ssl as well.
-On Ubuntu 15.10 this is done with (This uses LLVM 3.6 but Pony builds fine with LLVM 3.6.x or 3.7.1):
+On Ubuntu 15.10 this is done with:

 ```bash
 $ sudo apt-get install build-essential git llvm-dev \